RallyTechServices/effort-by-expense-category/README.md

 in the table, each with a `% of Effort` value of `50%`.

-The full list of user stories accepted within the date range is available on the `Details` tab.
+The full list of user stories accepted within the date range is available on the `Details` tab, or by expanding each row in the `Summary` tab.

-Data from both tables can be exported in CSV format.
+Data from both tables can be exported in CSV format, however the summary table does NOT export the expanded row story information.

 Finally, all stories are expected to be assigned to a PortfolioItem/Deliverable, PortfolioItem/Project and PortfolioItem/Initiative.
 Also, the Deliverable state must NOT